 There is an undeniable exhilaration in the moment of even the smallest discovery – the house keys unearthed in yesterday’s pants; the mysterious recurring tinkle you hear as you fail to fall asleep explained, upon examination, by the dripping bathroom faucet; the digits of your mother’s old telephone number recalled, magically, from some moss-covered Precambrian mental arcadia.
 The human mind trills at few things so much as making connections.
 Discovering.
 Solving.

-But the connections we make solving the mysteries alongside Holmes and Watson come second to the discovery of the Sherlock Holmes.
+But the connections we make solving the mysteries alongside Holmes and Watson come second to the discovery of Sherlock Holmes.
 The detective surprises, confounds, worries, teases and delights Watson, and, by proxy, us.
 The tales have long seemed as much Romance as Mystery to me, Holmes woos me more than any Austen dandy or Wharton gentleman.
 The mysteries have their answer on the page, it’s the love affair that we may never solve, and so we return to the old familiar stories, again and again.